atok624/Purpool-Chat-Application/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank ```Emmanuel Fiifi Essel``` and ```Roberta Akoto``` for the love and encouragement.
-We'd also want to thank Generation Ghana(staffs, mentors, reviewers) for giving us the knowledge to build an amazing project like this.
+We would like to thank ```Emmanuel Fiifi Essel``` and ``` Roberta Akoto``` for their love and encouragement.
+We'd also like to thank Generation Ghana(staff, mentors, reviewers) for giving us the knowledge to build an amazing project like this.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>